locustio/locust/docs/writing-a-locustfile.rst

 parent TaskSet instance.

-Marks and TaskSets
+Tags and TaskSets
 ------------------
-You can mark TaskSets using the `mark <locust.core.mark>` decorator in a similar way to normal tasks, as described `above <marking-tasks>`, but there are some nuances worth mentioning.
-If you mark a task within a nested TaskSet, locust will execute that task even if the TaskSet isn't marked.
-So, there's no need to mark both a task and its TaskSet.
-In fact, this would be redundant, as the only thing marking TaskSet does is mark every task defined within that TaskSet.
-In other words, the way that locust determines whether or not a TaskSet should be executed is not by looking at the marks assigned to the TaskSet, but instead looking at the marks assigned to each task within that TaskSet recursively.
+You can tag TaskSets using the `tag <locust.core.tag>` decorator in a similar way to normal tasks, as described `above <tagging-tasks>`, but there are some nuances worth mentioning.
+If you tag a task within a nested TaskSet, locust will execute that task even if the TaskSet isn't tagged.
+So, there's no need to tag both a task and its TaskSet.
+In fact, this would be redundant, as the only thing tagging TaskSet does is tag every task defined within that TaskSet.
+In other words, the way that locust determines whether or not a TaskSet should be executed is not by looking at the tags assigned to the TaskSet, but instead looking at the tags assigned to each task within that TaskSet recursively.